 The process of writing client-side scripts is known as front-end development.
 It encompasses everything that the end-user sees and interacts with.
 A web browser runs client-side code, which affects what users view when they visit a website.
-The front-end handles design elements such as page layout and font choices and menus and contact forms.
+The front-end handles design elements such as page layout, font choices, menus, and contact forms.

 Whenever something happens behind the scenes in a web application, we call it the back-end.
-An end-user cannot see the back-end of a website.
-It handles the client-side storage and organization of data.
+An end-user cannot see the back-end of a website, and it handles the client-side storage and organization of data.
 By interacting with the front-end, it accomplishes this.
-Each time a user fills out an online form, a browser sends a request to the server.
+A browser sends a request to the server whenever a user fills out an online form.
 In response, the server sends front-end code to the browser, which interprets and displays the information.

 Is there a current demand for web developers?

 Technology is inescapable in our daily lives, as you’ve probably noticed.
 Whether we’re browsing social media, reading the news, or making an online purchase, technology has become a large part of our lives.
 A team of web developers regularly maintains this technology to ensure it is error-free.
 Today’s technology-driven environment requires web developers to play a critical role.
 The Bureau of Labor Statistics projects that web developer employment will increase by 8 percent between 2019 and 2029, reflected in the high demand for their services on the job market.

 How about the drastic changes brought by Covid19?
 Does this still stand?
 The short answer is yes; web developers have fared well during the storm.
 For 2020, indeed ranked full-stack developer as the second-best job, and this trend is likely to continue into 2021 and beyond.
 According to a recent study, web development, cloud computing, DevOps.
 It also includes problem-solving among the most in-demand tech talents for 2021.